philippemezzadri/frisquet-esphome/README.md

 - **name** (**Required**, string): The name of the switch.

-When the switch is on, the boiler will run at the minimum power defined by the `heat_required_output` parameter.
+When the switch is on, the boiler will never go below the minimum power defined by the `heat_required_output` parameter.

 ## `frisquet_boiler` Sensor